Dundas (Province of Canada electoral district): Boundaries

 Dundas electoral district was located in Canada West (now the province of Ontario on the north shore of the Saint Lawrence River, east of Lake Ontario.
 It was midway between Kingston and Montreal, and close to the boundary with Canada East (now the province of Quebec).
 It was based on the boundaries of Dundas County.

 The Union Act, 1840 had merged the two provinces of Upper Canada and Lower Canada into the Province of Canada, with a single Parliament.
 The separate parliaments of Lower Canada and Upper Canada were abolished.Union Act, 1840, 3 & 4 Vict., c.
 35, s.
 2. The Union Act provided that the pre-existing electoral boundaries of Upper Canada would continue to be used in the new Parliament, unless altered by the Union Act itself.

-Dundas County had been an electoral district in the Legislative Assembly of Upper Canada, and its boundaries were not aletered by the Act.
+Dundas County had been an electoral district in the Legislative Assembly of Upper Canada, and its boundaries were not altered by the Act.
 Those boundaries had initially been set by a proclamation of the first Lieutenant Governor of Upper Canada, John Graves Simcoe, in 1792:

 The county was subsequently defined by a statute of Upper Canada in 1798:

 Since the Union Act did not change the boundaries of Dundas, the new electoral district continued to use those boundaries.